-Not all of the evaluated functionality present in the TOE may be suitable for Australian and New Zealand Government users.
-For further guidance, Australian Government users should refer to the Australian Government Information Security Manual [4] and New Zealand Government users should consult the New Zealand Information Security Manual [5].
+Not all of the evaluated functionality present in the TOE may be suitable for Australian Government users.
+For further guidance, Australian Government users should refer to the Australian Government Information Security Manual [4].

 Potential purchasers of the TOE should review the intended operational environment and ensure that they are comfortable that the stated security objectives for the operational environment can be suitably addressed.
 In addition to the objectives involving competent administrators and physical security there is an objective involving the protection of any DNS used by the software.
 If hostnames are used then the name to address mapping system used is clearly important even in simple setups and should be carefully designed.
 In modern cloud, multi-cloud and hybrid-cloud environments the TOE allows for various naming system configurations that must be thoughtfully designed by people with specific domain knowledge so that the name to address mapping process is reliable and can be trusted.